Microphone Mixer using operational amplifiers

 How the microphone mixer work?

-The signal is subsequently applied to another operational amplifier, configured as voltage follower.
+The signal is subsequently applied to another operational amplifier, configured as a voltage follower.
 This allows the output impedance of the amplifier to be very low.
-To prevent external noise affecting the circuit, is placed on each power input (-9 volts and + 9 volts) a capacitor.
+To prevent external noise affecting the circuit, a capacitor is placed on each power input (-9 volts and + 9 volts).
 See diagram.

 This simple circuit allows us to have a portable audio mixer that uses two 9-volt batteries